Circular economy: History and aims

-The concept of a circular economy cannot be traced back to one single date or author, rather to different schools of thought.
+The concept of a circular economy cannot be traced back to one single date or author.
+Among various Indigenous communities, the practice of a circular economy existed centuries before its Western conceptualization.

-An early major effort to promote ideas now labeled the circular economy was headed by the [now Royal] Society for the Encouragement of Arts, Manufactures and Commerce in the second half of the nineteenth century.
-As documented by economic geographer Pierre Desrochers, RSA contributors argued that the profit motive, long-distance trade, and actors now largely absent from present-day discussions (e.g., waste dealers and brokers) promoted the creation of ever more value out of manufacturing and other residuals.

-The concept of a circular economy can be linked to various schools of thought, including industrial ecology, biomimicry, and cradle-to-cradle design principles.
+The concept can be linked to various schools of thought, including industrial ecology, biomimicry, and cradle-to-cradle design principles.
 Industrial ecology is the study of material and energy flows through industrial systems, which forms the basis of the circular economy.
 Biomimicry involves emulating nature's time-tested patterns and strategies in designing human systems.
 Cradle-to-cradle design is a holistic approach to designing products and systems that considers their entire life cycle, from raw material extraction to end-of-life disposal, and seeks to minimize waste and maximize resource efficiency.
 These interrelated concepts contribute to the development and implementation of the circular economy.

+In the end half of the 19th century, an early major effort to promote ideas now labeled the circular economy was headed by the Society for the Encouragement of Arts, Manufactures and Commerce [now the Royal Society of Arts].
+As documented by economic geographer Pierre Desrochers, RSA contributors argued that the profit motive, long-distance trade, and actors now largely absent from present-day discussions (e.g., waste dealers and brokers) promoted the creation of ever more value out of manufacturing and other residuals.

-General systems theory, founded by the biologist Ludwig von Bertalanffy, considers growth and energy for open and closed state systems.
+In the 1968 book General System Theory, biologist Ludwig von Bertalanffy, considers growth and energy for open and closed state systems.
 This theory was then applied to other areas, such as, in the case of the circular economy, economics.
-Economist Kenneth E. Boulding, in his paper "The Economics of the Coming Spaceship Earth", argued that a circular economic system is a prerequisite for the maintenance of the sustainability of human life on Earth.
+Economist Kenneth E. Boulding, in his 1966 paper "The Economics of the Coming Spaceship Earth", argued that a circular economic system is a prerequisite for the maintenance of the sustainability of human life on Earth.
 Boulding describes the so-called "cowboy economy" as an open system in which the natural environment is typically perceived as limitless: no limit exists on the capacity of the outside to supply or receive energy and material flows.

-Walter R. Stahel and Geneviève Reday-Mulvey, in their book "The Potential for Substituting Manpower for Energy", lay the foundation for the principles of the circular economy by describing how increasing labour may reduce energy intensive activities.
+In the 1981 book Jobs for Tomorrow: The Potential for Substituting Manpower for Energy, Walter R. Stahel and Geneviève Reday-Mulvey lay the foundation for the principles of the circular economy by describing how increasing labour may reduce energy intensive activities.